Cog-Creators/Red-DiscordBot/docs/cog_guides/filter.rst

 **Description**

-Add or remove words from server filter.
+Base command to add or remove words from server filter.

 Use double quotes to add or remove sentences.